gvwilson/thirdbit/unused/voyage/index.md

 Uws returned to Vnir that evening.
 Coronel Szarkos ard Niczolu recorded in his journal that, "[Uws] shows such joy as chokes the court with terror."
-Having served under him for several generations, the nobility in Vnir knew that only thing could make their ruler so happy: the prospect of battle.
+Having served under him for several generations, the nobility in Vnir knew that only one thing could make their ruler so happy: the prospect of battle.
 Blocked in the south by the dragon, and to the west by two mountain ranges and the Herd of Trees, Uws would probably have found a way to break his oath of peace with the Ruudians eventually.
 By invading, the Pale Remainder had save him the trouble.

 Despite being a hero, Uws was no rash fool.
 He spent the spring of 478 gathering, equipping, and training his army.
-At the same time, refugees from Etela and elsewhere were collected at the border; those who knew something useful were taken to Vnir for interrogation, while the rest were sold into slavery or driven south toward Praczedt.
+At the same time, refugees from Etela and elsewhere were collected at the border.
+Those who knew something useful were taken to Vnir for interrogation, while the rest were sold into slavery or driven south toward Praczedt.

 As poets later wrote, each new revelation lengthened the odds, and brightened the smile on Uws's face.
-Ruuda had been invaded by roughly five thousand well-organized unalives, who had taken control of its major urban centers, and were quickly strengthening their grip on the surrounding countryside.
+Ruuda had been invaded by roughly three thousand well-organized unalives, who had taken control of its major urban centers, and were quickly strengthening their grip on the surrounding countryside.
 Resistance was fierce, but uncoordinated: one by one, smaller towns and villages